 Generally speaking, PDE5 inhibitors are safe and effective, each with a slightly unique profile.

-For example, sildenafil is most effective one to two hours after taking, lasts three to five hours, and can be taken with or without food, whereas tadalafil is most effective two to four hours after taking and lasts 36 hours.
+For example, sildenafil (generic Viagra) is most effective one to two hours after taking, lasts three to five hours, and can be taken with or without food, whereas tadalafil is most effective two to four hours after taking and lasts 36 hours.

 They also come with their own unique potential side effects — such as headaches, heartburn, and congestion — and medication interactions.